google-deepmind/concordia/concordia/examples/one_more_song/README.md

 - `timing.json`: observed wall time including human waits; per-step durations in public state also include waits and persistence overhead, not pure model time.

-The page reports waiting/disconnection and keeps unsent drafts in the open tab.
+The page keeps turn/wait instructions beside the reply controls as the conversation grows, and keeps unsent drafts in the open tab during disconnection.
+Stalled network requests time out and reconnect; a timed-out submission keeps the draft and asks you to check the conversation before retrying, because the server may already have accepted it.
+Submissions are never automatically replayed.
 It does not store drafts across browser/process restarts.
 Host/provider errors end the session with a visible message; partial standard logs are saved.
 Changing a local model or re-running does not promise the same conversation.